some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-In contrast to the SOME/IP request/response mechanism there may be cases where a client requires a set of parameters from a server, but does not want to request that information each time it is required.
+In contrast to the SOME/IP request/response mechanism there are cases in which a client requires a set of parameters from a server, but does not want to request that information each time it is required.
 These are called notifications and concern events and fields.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_422